LukasFratzl/Monitory/README.md

 # Monitory

-*_Monitory is a Cross-Platform Monitoring App which allows to Monitor a Linux or Windows Device through a Android Phone or Tablet_*
+*_Monitory is a Cross-Platform Monitoring App which allows to Monitor a Linux or Windows Device over the network with a nice gui on the client device*

 ## Server:
 *_Monitory Server Apps are available for Windows and Linux, this apps reading the hardware and sending it via TCP to the Clients_*